muratk3n/thirdwave/en/tweets/2020/week14.md

 Interesting scenario.. corp bonds go trash then they are accepted less and less as collat in repo.
 People hoard treasuries and dollars, hey instead of losing money isnt it better to keep your money at zero IR or straight up cash?
-Which means dollar demand, $ goes up, shortage everywhere.
+Which means dollar demand, dollar goes up, shortage everywhere.

 [Link 1](https://alhambrapartners.com/2020/03/25/collateral-shortage-goes-global-hinting-at-the-way-the-eurodollar-reaches-its-eventual-end/)